PagerDuty/backstage-plugin-docs/docs/getting-started/backstage.md

 The PagerDuty backend plugin exposes local APIs that query PagerDuty APIs without going through the Backstage proxy.
 Therefore it requires access to the API Token used in the previous step.

-If you plan to use the backend plugin add the following to your `app-config.yaml` file.
+If you haven't done it previously, add the following to your `app-config.yaml` file.

 ```yaml
 pagerDuty: